elatov/elatov.github.io/_posts/2014-04-10-rhcsa-rhce-chapter-16-samba.md

 >         file1
 >

-So let&#8217;s try this out.
-Let&#8217;s share a directory other than our home directory.
-First let&#8217;s add a directory that we will share:
+So let's try this out.
+Let's share a directory other than our home directory.
+First let's add a directory that we will share:

     [root@rhel1 ~]# mkdir /share
     [root@rhel1 ~]# chown user1 /share

-Now let&#8217;s add that directory as a share into our **/etc/samba/smb.conf** file:
+Now let's add that directory as a share into our **/etc/samba/smb.conf** file:

     [share]
     comment = My share